intel-lab-lkp/linux/Documentation/PCI/endpoint/pci-endpoint.rst

    BAR register or BAR decode on the endpoint while the host still expects the assigned BAR address to remain valid.

+   The struct pci_epf_bar passed to pci_epc_set_bar() (and the optional pci_epf_bar.submap array) is owned by the PCI endpoint function driver.
+   An EPC driver may keep a reference to these objects after pci_epc_set_bar() returns.
+Therefore the EPF driver must ensure that:

+     * Ownership of the pci_epf_bar object passed to pci_epc_set_bar()
+       remains with the caller (the EPF driver).
+The caller is responsible for ensuring it remains valid (and freeing it when dynamically allocated).

+     * After pci_epc_set_bar() succeeds, the caller must not modify the contents of the pci_epf_bar object (or its submap array) until a later successful pci_epc_set_bar() for the same BAR replaces it, or until pci_epc_clear_bar() succeeds.
+Otherwise, it could potentially lead to use-after-free or undefined behavior.

+     * If the caller needs to update the mapping for a BAR and calls pci_epc_set_bar() again, it should use a new pci_epf_bar instance (and a new submap array, if used).
+If the call succeeds, the old instance can then be freed by the caller.
+If the call fails, the old instance must remain valid.

 * pci_epc_clear_bar()

    The PCI endpoint function driver should use pci_epc_clear_bar() to reset